 If you’re employed, the pension choice is more straightforward than if you work for yourself.
 But that doesn’t mean you shouldn’t bother saving for your retirement.
 So where should you start?

-Find out what the state will provide
+Sorting out your pension if you’re self-employed – find out what the state will provide

 Before you can work out how much you need your private retirement savings to provide you should find out what the state may pay you.
 I say ‘may’ because state pensions are in such a state of flux that it’s impossible to be precise.